RicardoMoya/Example_Pandas/README.md

-# Examples with Panda's Library
+# Examples with Pandas' Library
 In this project is going to make an example with pandas' library in Python.

 Will see the differences between Series and DataFrame: